pragdave/cs3342_smurf/README.md

 | Function calls + bindings  |  [ ]   |    [ ]     |    [ ]     |

-I've included in this PR:
+I've included in this PR: Look at execution_instructions.txt.

 [x] everything I'll need to build a running version of your submission (source,
     dependency loading, etc)